siberianfox/g2wiki/Text-Mode.md

 See [JSON Operation](JSON-Operation) and [JSON Details](JSON-Details).

+_Note: JSON examples in this page are in relaxed JSON mode to void typing all those quotes_

 ### Startup Modes
 G2 starts up in text mode if the $ej setting is set to text mode ($ej=0).
 G2 will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.